Egypt–Libya relations: Energy

 Egypt is a net exporter of both oil and natural gas, and also a transit country for Middle Eastern oil.
 By 2007, oil production was declining but natural gas production was rising quickly.
 With the lifting of sanctions against Libya, there is growing outside investment in Libyan oil and gas resources.
 Major players include the Italian firms Eni and Enel, and the Russian giant Gasprom, which revealed in 2008 that it was planning large investments in Egypt and Libya in cooperation with Eni.
 This caused concern in Europe, which sees the North African supplies as an alternative to dependency on Russia for natural gas.

-In June 1997 during a visit to Libya by president Hosni Mubarak of Egypt the two countries agree in principle to a plan to link the Egyptian and Libyan gas grids.
+In June 1997 during a visit to Libya by president Hosni Mubarak of Egypt the two countries agreed in principle to a plan to link the Egyptian and Libyan gas grids.
 A more ambitious proposal is to build a 900-mile pipeline to transport gas from Egypt, Libya, Tunisia and Algeria to the existing Morocco - Spain pipeline.
 In 2003, a jointly owned Libyan/Egyptian company "Al Tube" began further studies of pipelines to carry Egyptian natural gas to Libya, and to carry Libyan crude oil to Egyptian refineries near Alexandria.

 In July 2008, Libyan Prime Minister Baghdadi Mahmudi announced that Egypt and Libya had signed an agreement to expand Libyan investment in the Egyptian energy sector and to ease restrictions on investment and movement of workers between the two countries.
 Libya will fund an oil refinery to the west of Alexandria, boosting Libyan investment in Egypt from US$2 billion to US$10 billion within two years.
 In January 2009 Libya announced further investment plans for the Egyptian refining industry, now the largest in Africa with the capacity to process 726,000 barrels of crude oil per day.

 Private companies are also active.
 In June 2009 the Kuwaiti company Al Safat Energy, 60% owner of Egypt-based National Drilling Company was negotiating for a loan to new rigs to meet increasing demand in Libya.
 In June 2009 the Egyptian firm Taqa Arabia, a unit of Citadel Capital, won a €118m bid to develop a gas distribution grid in Libya to supply nearly 370,000 households.

 In March 2008, Egypt and Libya agreed to add 400-500 kV of capacity to the power grid between the two countries.
 In July 2008 the Egyptian Minister of Electricity and Energy and his Libyan counterpart discussed plans for a 1,300 megawatt thermal power station in Libya to supply the Egyptian market.